Lukas Neumayer

 Lukas Neumayer (born 6 September 2002) is an Austrian tennis player.

-Neumayer has a career high ATP singles ranking of world No. 157 achieved on 25 August 2025.
-He also has a career high ATP doubles ranking of No. 492 achieved on 18 July 2022.
+He has a career-high ATP singles ranking of world No. 157 achieved on 25 August 2025.
+He also has a career-high ATP doubles ranking of No. 492 achieved on 18 July 2022.
 He is the current No. 4 Austrian player.

 Career

 Ranked No. 980, Neumayer made his ATP debut at the 2021 Generali Open Kitzbühel after qualifying for the singles main draw.

 In February 2022, he won his first Futures Tournament, an M15 in Antalya, defeating Martín Cuevas from Uruguay in the final.

-In May 2025, Neumayer reached his fifth Challenger final in Vincenza, Italy.
+In his seventh final at this level, Neumayer won his first ATP Challenger title at the 2026 Barletta Open, defeating Michele Ribecai in three sets.
+He won his second Challenger trophy at the 2026 Internazionali di Tennis Città di Vicenza, overcoming Jacopo Vasamì in the final.

 Performance timeline

 Current through the 2025 Davis Cup.